allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 smaller disk arrays.
 Additionally, we started to use dedicated disk arrays for Auction standby database and archived offers.
 NAS environment is now based new clustered system.
 The backup area enjoys two independent VTLs.

-**Load Balancing**
+###Load Balancing

 For years, the Allegro Group has relied on Load Balancing based on homogeneous environment  and traditional High Availability (HA)
-Active-Standby architecture only.
-Owing to DC5 migration, the Infrastructure Team no. 2 designed and implemented Load Balancing farm based on Active-Active clusters with N+1 redundancy.
+Active—Standby architecture only.
+Owing to DC5 migration, the Infrastructure Team no. 2 designed and implemented Load Balancing farm based on Active—Active clusters with N+1 redundancy.
 New  clustering technology allowed us to improve performance (+50%) and optimize resources
-(-33.3%) compared to traditional Active-Standby model.
+(—33.3%) compared to traditional Active—Standby model.

 Moreover, Load Balancing tier is no longer just one vendor devices environment.

-**Databases**

-Online Cassandra and MongoDB migration – no downtime or technical break and customers were not affected.
-The migration was an opportunity to implement lxc containers in DC5.
-Moreover, hardware configuration optimization and consolidation of Oracle and MySQL databases were performed.

-**Virtualization Environment**
+###Virtualization Environment

-Virtualization environment in was based on various hypervisors and different hardware generations.
-It  was very difficult to migrate this complex environment so we decided to provide new architecture and “refresh” the hardware and software platform.
+Virtualization environment in DC2 was based on various hypervisors and different hardware generations.
+It  was very difficult to migrate this complex environment so we decided to provide a new architecture and to “refresh” the hardware and software platform.
 We switched to one hypervisor and new architecture is based on simpler and easy to maintain hardware and software components.

-It is not the complete list, but we do not want to boast about everything ;)
+This is not the complete list, but we do not want to boast about everything ;)

-##Acknowledgements

-**Infrastructure Department at Allegro Group**, Poznań, Toruń, Warsaw – great team!

-**Talex S.A.**, Poznań – DC5 owner, transport services